 Prank: Two Japanese girls turn into old Japanese men.
 What you can do with toothpicks and some water.
 Dinosaur vs. School Children.
 Outsmarting a child the old-fashioned way.
 How close to a train track can you set up a vegetable market?
 [VIDEO] Head tracking for iPad: Glasses-free 3D display.
 The Cultural Crusade Against Obama, Ctd.
 Snow Circles.
 Nicholas Negroponte: in 1984, makes 5 predictions.
 Rapid Reviews.
 Tim Ferriss: Smash fear, learn anything.
 Danny Hillis: Back to the future (of 1994)

+If I Die: Facebook App Lets You Leave Sweet Last Words.
+Facebook profiles don't die the same way people do.
 If I Die is a Facebook app that makes sure, even if you die, your social self can still send out your last wishes and post messages to your friends years after you're gone.
 If I Die lets "you" post a final message to your wall and loved one when you're dead.
 After installing the app, you choose three "trustees" (Facebook friends) who are charged with verifying your death.
 Users can then record videos or craft any number of Facebook posts to be published posthumously.